should you do yoga before or after a workout

 Want relaxing or slow?

 If you’re looking for a more relaxing yoga practice that will leave you feeling refreshed and rejuvenated, try doing yoga before or after running.
 You’ll get all the benefits of stretching and relaxation without feeling too tired to really push yourself in your session.
-Plus, the increased blood flow to your muscles can help you perform better.
+Additionally, enhanced blood circulation to your muscles can improve performance.

 Athletic approach

 If you’re like most people, you probably think of yoga as a calming and relaxing practice.
-But did you know that yoga can also be a great way to energize your workout routine?
+However, are you aware that incorporating yoga into your exercise regimen can boost energy?
 Yoga before or after workout can help improve your flexibility and prepare your body for more strenuous activity.
 Yoga after a workout can help you cool down and stretch out your muscles.

 Do you enjoy meditative or mantra?